sudotouchwoman/golang-examples/README.md

 ## **Current TODO**:

-+ Sample workflow to run testing and linting
 + Multilayer image build with `Docker` (possibly wrap into another workflow)
 + More unit-tests
-+ Implement some `json`-based API
 + Support for a DB connection for persistent storage
 + Dig a bit deeper into channels, goroutines and asynchronous stuff